NeilCastellino/Pricing-Service/README.md

 # Pricing-Service
 Pricing Service is a python application that would help you keep a track of an online store item that you desire to purchase and inform you via an email when the price reduces to a certain mentioned limit.
 This application uses python 3 and mongoDB
+This application works well for www.johnlewis.com

 ## How to run
 Step 1: Download the code